electronic-jedi/schematic-comment-js/README.md

 A library for writing comments with diagram detail

+## Capabilities

+* Generate simple drawings using alphanumeric characters.
+* Support for comments used in programming languages for pasting into source files.

 ## Example
-Here is an example using `v1.0.0-beta`.
+Here is an example using `v1.0.1-beta`.
 ```ts
 // An example in typescript
 import { Box, Text, SchematicCommentBuilder, Line } from '../index'